 2 Maintenance of trees

-We are responsible for the management of trees on the highway, addressing any safety issues.
+We are responsible for the management of trees on the highway and for addressing any safety issues.
 We will cut them back where they are obstructing the highway and are an impediment to its safe use by road users and pedestrians.

 We carry out regular inspections of the highway, along with its various features (including trees), recording any problems and arranging tree surgery when necessary.
-Work is prioritised based on the assessed risk, and less urgent jobs can take several weeks or months before the work is carried out.
+Work is prioritised based on the assessed risk; less urgent jobs can take several weeks or months before the work is carried out.

 All work to highway trees is carried out by our own contractors.
 We do not allow unauthorised tree surgeons or members of the public to work on them.

-The vast majority of tree work we carry out is for safety reasons and falls into one of the following categories:
+The vast majority of tree work we carry out is for safety reasons and falls into one of these categories: